Oscar nod for protest film cheers Palestinians

 The film was co-directed by an Israeli activist and filmmaker, Guy Davidi.
 This close association has led some people to classify 5 Broken Cameras as an Israeli movie and it was rejected by a Morocco film festival for this reason.

-However, Burnat said it had been shown in Iran and other Middle Eastern countries and denied that the joint production reflected any meaningful "normalization" of relations between Israel and the Palestinians.
+However, Burnat said it had been shown in Iran and other Middle Eastern countries and denied that the joint production reflected any meaningful "normalisation" of relations between Israel and the Palestinians.

 "(Davidi) is a solidarity activist who came to the village to show his support.
 He was shown our material and agreed to help.
 This doesn't represent Israeli-Palestinian collaboration," Burnat said.